covidsafewatch/website/input/senate-submissions/incorrect-handling-of-potential-data-breach.md

 Taking two days to respond to a potential data breach report is unacceptable.

 Additionally, it is clear that support@covidsafe.gov.au is not the appropriate avenue for security and privacy researchers.
-It is industry best practice that security and privacy research is read, processed and triaged by engineers and not customer support presentatives whom maybe non-technical.
+It is industry best practice that security and privacy research is read, processed and triaged by engineers and not customer support representatives whom maybe non-technical.

 Establishing a proper bug bounty - with or without financial rewards must be done urgently.
-What matters outcome wise is the establishment of a known, publically documented process that is manned by engineers with response time SLAs of less than an hour no matter what time of day it is.
+What matters outcome wise is the establishment of a known, publicly documented process that is manned by engineers with response time SLAs of less than an hour no matter what time of day it is.

 <?# Twitter 1263581018566430720 /?>

-Geoffrey Huntley recommends using a commerical offering such as https://bugcrowd.com or https://hackerone.com/
+Geoffrey Huntley recommends using a commercial offering such as https://bugcrowd.com or https://hackerone.com/